Tag: contemporary women artists

 A Certain Slant of Light, 20×13″, oil on panel, 2015

 Katherine Stone is a Canadian realist artist who paints children and still lifes.
-In her figurative paintings you won’t find excessive cuteness or sweetness usually captured in children.
-We rather see peaceful and subdued colors with a careful observation of light.
-A truly amazing craftsman, the artist often uses dramatic light (chiaroscuro), glazes and other traditional painting techniques to convey realism in art.
+In her figurative paintings, you won’t find excessive cuteness or sweetness usually captured in children.
+Wewould rather see peaceful and subdued colors with a careful observation of light.
+A truly amazing craftsman, the artist often uses dramatic light (chiaroscuro), glazes, and other traditional painting techniques to convey realism in art.
 Her still life paintings are often symbolic of life and death, and the irreversible passing of time.

 In this painting we look at a portrait of Maddie, Katherine’s visual inspiration and model since her cousin’s daughter was a toddler.
 The artist’s literal inspiration for the painting comes from the Emily Dickinson poem.
 Soon we see how both the artist and the poet become sensitive to a short presence of daylight in winter.